Publishing with iPad

 Previous:

-Reply on Threads or Mastodon
+Reply on Bluesky, Threads or Mastodon

 1. In 2018 I used this MacBook Pro on the go exactly two times: Once when our internet was down and I had to work out of a coffee shop down the street, and once when I had to bring it into an Apple Store for repair when the battery expanded and tried to explode the damn thing.